 If you want to publish content to your community (e.g. to participants who took your course on running workshops)

-If an organisation with multiple separate offices (each having its own team workspace) wants to have a shared knowledge base (templates and library) for the whole organisation.
+If an organisation with multiple separate offices (each having its own shared workspace) wants to have a shared knowledge base (templates and library) for the whole organisation.

 Creating templates in your community account